-Risks Factors associated with investments in REITs & InvITs
+Risk factors associated with investing in REITs and InvITs:

-Market Risk: REITs and InvITs Investments are volatile and subject to price fluctuations on a daily basis owing to the market conditions and factors impacting the underlying assets.
-AMC/Fund Manager's will do the necessary due diligence but actual market movements may be at variance with the anticipated trends.
+Market Risk: REITs and InvITs Investments are volatile instruments and are subject to price fluctuations on a daily basis owing to the market conditions and factors impacting the underlying assets.
+Fund Manager will do the necessary due diligence but actual market movements may be at variance with the anticipated trends.

 Liquidity Risk: As the liquidity of the investments made by the Scheme(s) could, at times, be restricted by trading volumes, settlement periods, dissolution of the trust, potential delisting of units on the exchange etc., the time taken by the Mutual Fund for liquidating the investments in the scheme may be long in the event of immediate redemption requirement.
 Investment in such securities may lead to increase in the scheme portfolio risk.
-As these products are new to the market, they are likely to be exposed to liquidity risk.
+As these products are new to the market they are likely to be exposed to liquidity risk.